vinceskahan/v5wiki/OpenWrt.md

 * Extend the storage capacity on the MT300 to allow python installation and to run weewx by following the [Extroot description on OpenWrt.com](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration]
 * Now you should have sufficient capacity for the installation of python, weewx and for operating weewx

-## Installation of Python, required modules and weewx
+## Installation of Python and required modules

 Before we start, log in to the MT300N via ssh and do